EM51641/SuperOption/README.md

 In order for the application to run correctly, you will need to install the following packages:

-Numpy
+Numpy,
-Pandas
+Pandas,
-Matplotlib
+Matplotlib,
-Pandas_datareader
+Pandas_datareader,
-Datetime
+Datetime,
-time
+time,
-yahoo_fin
+yahoo_fin,
-yfinance
+yfinance,
-ExcelWriter from pandas
+ExcelWriter from pandas,
-stock_info from yahoo_fin
+stock_info from yahoo_fin,
-arch
+arch,
-math
+math,
-random
+random,
-scipy.stats
+scipy.stats,
-mplfinance
+mplfinance,
-request_html
+request_html,
-openpyxl
+openpyxl,